Next admission round:

 - Their impact in various geopolitically crucial regions around the world

 - The complex relationships with other actors within this global governance architecture

-This full-time masters degree consists of 10 courses, split over three terms and completed within 12 months.
+This full-time masters degree consists of 10 courses (equivalent to 60 ECTS in the EU and 30 credit hours in the US), split over three terms and completed within 12 months.

 BOOTCAMP : The program will kick off with a preparatory non-credit bootcamp in mathematical methods in the second half of August.
 The objective of this course will be to fill any gaps in the student's knowledge of basic mathematical techniques commonly used in economic analysis and applied statistics.

 CORE COURSES : Students will take the core courses in macroeconomics, microeconomics, political economy and data analysis in the fall term in Brussels.
 Core courses are taught by faculty members of Georgetown University and Solvay Brussels School of Economics and Management.

 ELECTIVES : After the completion of the core courses, students will choose six elective courses (3 in the spring term and 3 in the summer term).
 Elective courses are jointly taught by a faculty member of one of the two institutions (SBS-EM in the spring term and GU in the summer term) and a policy expert or practitioner: international trade, impact evaluation, European economic policy: food and industrial policies, workshop in public policy: managing incentives in public policies, environmental economics, law and economics, health economics, energy economics, financial economics, monetary theory and policy, development economics, open-economy macroeconomics, labor markets and policies.

 Day classes, full time, 60 ECTS (US equivalent: 30 Credits)